 - Bladder cancer

 - Breast cancer

 As a result, guardsmen, reservists, veterans, their loved ones, and civilian members can pursue legal action under the new law if they meet the eligibility requirements.
 Plus, individuals who were in utero during this time period may also qualify.

-The Monetary Damages You Can Pursue When You File a Camp Lejeune Lawsuit
+Potential Monetary Damages Available in a Camp Lejeune Lawsuit

-If you qualify to pursue a Camp Lejeune lawsuit, you may be able to go after compensation that includes more than just reimbursement for medical costs.
+If you qualify to pursue a Camp Lejeune lawsuit, you may be able to request compensation that includes more than just reimbursement for medical costs.